cyberark/conjur-spring-boot-sdk/README.md

 ###### Environment variables to add:

 * Enter CONJUR_ACCOUNT in the name field and the Account Id (created during the Conjur OSS setup.
 Ex: myConjurAccount) as value.
-* CONJUR_APPLIANCE_URL in the name field and the set to the Follower pool/load balancer URL as value.
+* CONJUR_APPLIANCE_URL in the name field and the https://localhost:8443 as value
 * CONJUR_AUTHN_LOGIN in the name field and the host/fileName1(created during the Conjur OSS setup Ex:host/<file name where grant permission is defined for   the user)/userName( for whom the access is granted in fileName1)
 * CONJUR_AUTHN_TOKEN_FILE in the name field and the <path/fileName> as value, where the Token is saved.
 * CONJUR_CERT_FILE in the name field and the <path /.der> (.der file created during the Conjur OSS setup).